 Synthetic fluids are now common in modern cars — the term simply refers to products that have been refined to the point where they meet specific performance requirements.
 This can mean heat resistance and endurance over time, as well as the types of included additives.
 Synthetic is most often used in relation to oil, but it often comes with a higher price.
 Synthetic oils have their benefits, especially if you drive your car on a race track or tow heavy loads on a regular basis.
 When in doubt, always follow the manufacturer’s recommendation for oils and fluids.

 If your car needs body repair after a fender bender, then you’ve probably heard “jobber” in your shop conversations.
 Jobber parts are replicas of factory parts, and they’re much less expensive than ones sourced directly from the manufacturer.
 Sometimes, jobber parts don’t have exactly the same fit as an original replacement panel or they might be built from thinner steel, but in most cases they’re affordable alternatives to pricey original equipment manufacturer (OEM) pieces.
 If your insurance company is paying, you almost always have the right to insist on original parts, but if you’re paying out-of-pocket, consider jobber panels to lower the impact on your bank account.

 Knowing these terms helps you gain a better understanding of what type of work is being proposed for your vehicle, the kind of parts that will be used and whether you really need to go all-in on a given job.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on car terms you’ll hear at the garage, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.